Nuclear medicine: Diagnostic

+Procedures

+Some of the most common clinical nuclear medicine procedures are: glucose metabolic imaging with F-fluorodeoxyglucose (FDG) for cancer, myocardial perfusion imaging for coronary artery disease, and skeletal imaging for both benign and malignant bone disease.
+Other non clinical, common procedures they perform include: brain perfusion and glucose metabolic imaging for seizure and dementia, blood pool imaging for myocardial function and gastrointestinal bleeding, gastric emptying studies for gastroparesis, hepatobiliary imaging for acute cholecystitis and gallbladder dysfunction, lymphoscintigraphy for sentinel lymph node biopsy, parathyroid imaging for hyperparathyroidism, pulmonary perfusion and ventilation imaging for pulmonary embolism, renal function imaging for various renal disorders, thyroid imaging for hyperthyroidism, thyroid whole body imaging for thyroid cancer, urinary tract imaging for vesicoureteral reflux, and white blood cell studies for infection.
+Less commonly performed procedures include: octreotide (pentetreotide) or NETSPOT (gallium 68) imaging for somatostatin receptors found on the surface of many tumors, meta-iodobenzylguanidine (MIBG) imaging for neuroendocrine tumors, heat-damaged red blood cell imaging for identifying ectopic splenic tissue, and gastric mucosa imaging for Meckel's diverticulum (especially in pediatric medicine).

 Hybrid scanning techniques

 In some centers, the nuclear medicine scans can be superimposed, using software or hybrid cameras, on images from modalities such as CT or MRI to highlight the part of the body in which the radiopharmaceutical is concentrated.
 This practice is often referred to as image fusion or co-registration, for example SPECT/CT and PET/CT.
 The fusion imaging technique in nuclear medicine provides information about the anatomy and function, which would otherwise be unavailable or would require a more invasive procedure or surgery.

 Normal whole body PET/CT scan with FDG-18.
 The whole body PET/CT scan is commonly used in the detection, staging and follow-up of various cancers.

 Abnormal whole body PET/CT scan with multiple metastases from a cancer.
 The whole body PET/CT scan has become an important tool in the evaluation of cancer.